-Then you turn to the three disciples that were with him. the impulsive Peter, the beloved John, and James.
-What was in their minds ?
-Precisely the same questions that are in our minds day in and day out . as we seek to understand the spirit and temper of our times, and the men and women to whom in one way or another our attention is called.
-We might translate their thought into words .
-Is this man whom we have been so closely associated, who has stirred our sluggish minds anaxhadias with hope and courage, - is he the real thing, or just one of those empty vessels of words and mo sounds ?
+Then you turn to the three disciples that were with him, the impulsive Peter, the beloved John, and James.
+What was in their minds?
+Precisely the same questions that are in our minds day in and day out, as we seek to understand the spirit and temper of our times, and the men and women to whom in one way or another our attention is called.
+We might translate their thought into words.
+Is this man whom we have been so closely associated, who has stirred our sluggish minds with hope and courage, is he the real thing, or just one of those empty vessels of words and sounds?
 Brought to a test will he carry through, or will he turn back, just one more disappointment to leave us more disillusioned than before.
 Have we pinned our faith on a true man, or a self-seeking exploiter of our spiritual miseries?

-The graffic, poetic language of the story in Luke just lives with the background of their discussion an conversation over the situation.
-As it became clear to the disciples that this man Jesus, upon whom they had pinned their faith, really indended to go through clean, really determined to face the situation without sidestepping or Ilinching, then to them that scene on the hill-top began to take on an epic charater.
-They saw not along Jesus , with whom they had climed the hill, but in the back ground their imaginations pictured the great heroes of the race, -Moses who had led them from one bondage to a promised land, and Elias, and the prophets, -- here they were face to face with one in whose veins flowed the blood and spirit of the Great Tradition.
-It is good on the mountain skews skews the clouds.
+The graphic, poetic language of the story in Luke just lives with the background of their discussion and conversation over the situation.
+As it became clear to the disciples that this man, Jesus, upon whom they had pinned their faith, really intended to go through clean, really determined to face the situation without side-stepping or flinching, then to them that scene on the hilltop began to take on an epic character.
+They saw not alone Jesus, with whom they had climbed the hill, but in the background their imaginations pictured the great heroes of the race, Moses who had led them from one bondage to a promised land, and Elias, and the prophets, here they were face-to-face with one in whose veins flowed the blood and spirit of the Great Tradition.
+It is good for us to be here.
+Life is at full tide here above the world, on the mountain among the clouds.
 This is the kind of man we have been seeking.
-This man whom we have known so intimately, talked with, eaten and drunk with, our own friend, ,- he is of the Great Tradition.
+This man whom we have known so intimately, talked with, eaten and drunk with, our own friend, he is of the Great Tradition.
 In him we feel the pulse of the race at its best, in a moment of test.
-The very clouds seem to cry out as with the voice of God,-"This is my beloved son; hear him."
+The very clouds seem to cry out as with the voice of God, "This is my beloved son; hear him."

-down to the multitudes and the turmoil of life, -each to his destiny.
+So from this mount of Transfiguration, they went down to the multitudes and the turmoil of life, each to his destiny.
 As we look back on the scene, we have a conviction that, perchance, that incident was the most important event of the day in the Roman Empire.
-One man had been tested, and had not been found wanting.
-Three men had caught a glimpse of the Great Tradition; had their faith inlife not only restored but confirmed and established.
-Back they were going to redeem an age, and lay the foundations of a new era in human history, even in the midst of the crumbling Roman Empire, and the decay of outworn creeds and cults, to re-establish a faith in the meaning and responsibilities of human living, to re-assert its divine character, to declare again and yet again that thy God Reigneth, and that he reigneth, not in some far off kingdom, but that he becomes flesh a dwells in our midst.
+One man had been tested and had not been found wanting.
+Three men had caught a glimpse of the Great Tradition;

+had their faith in life not only restored but confirmed and established.
+Back they were going to redeem an age, and lay the foundations of a new era in human history, even in the midst of the crumbling Roman Empire, and the decay of outworn creeds and cults, to re-establish a faith in the meaning and responsibilities of human living, to re-assert its divine character, to declare again and yet again that thy God Reigneth, and that he reigneth, not in some far off kingdom, but that he becomes flesh and dwells in our midst.